RAJESH-satya/Consumer-Goods-Analytics-SQL-Driven-Business-Intelligence/README.md

 ORDER BY pre_invoice_discount_pct DESC
 LIMIT 5;
 ```
+### Top Customers by Discount Advantage
+**Insight**:
+Identifying the top customers who benefit from the highest pre-invoice discounts offers valuable insights into customer relationships.
+This information helps in making informed decisions about future pricing, customer loyalty programs, and the long-term value of these customers.

 ## 7. Monthly Sales Trend Report
 **Objective**: Generate a report showing the monthly gross sales for "Atliq Exclusive" to identify low and high-performing months, aiding in strategic decision-making.